dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-scene.md

     ());
 ```

-By default a Mesh will use the Basic material with a random color used to pain the faces of the geometry,
+By default a Mesh will use the Basic material with a random color used to paint the faces of the geometry.
+Of course I could create an instance of some other material, or give a color or texture to another instance of basic material that I would then give as the second argument to the Mesh constructor, but this is a post on THREE.Scene so I will not be getting into that in depth.
+However I will be getting into the properties of THREE.Scene including the material override property, more on that later.